TheFGFSEagle/fgtools/README.md

 git clone https://github.com/TheFGFSEagle/fgtools
 ```

-Copy the python code you want to use and paste it in the repository folder (outside of the subfolders).
+Copy the file of the python script you want to use and paste it in the repository folder (outside of the subfolders).

 ensure scipy is installed: